 2014 November - Tensions rise over Nagorno-Karabakh after Azerbaijani forces shoot down an Armenian military helicopter, killing its three-member crew.

-2015 February - President Serge Sarkisian withdraws from parliament the landmark 2009 agreement with Turkey to restore diplomatic ties, citing citing the absence of political will on the Turkish side.
+2015 February - President Serge Sargsyan withdraws from parliament the landmark 2009 agreement with Turkey to restore diplomatic ties, citing an absence of political will on the Turkish side.